microsoft/vscode/src/vs/workbench/contrib/welcome/walkThrough/browser/editor/vs_code_editor_walkthrough.md

 }
 ```

 > **JSDoc Tip:** The example above also showcased another way to get IntelliSense hints by using `JSDoc` comments.
-You can try this out by invoking the `Book` function and seeing the enhanced context in the IntelliSense menu for the function as well as parameters.
+You can try this out by adding a new reference of the `Book` function and seeing the enhanced context in the IntelliSense menu for the function as well as parameters.

 ### Refactoring via Extraction